opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/mounting_a_file_system_times_out.rst

    Re-mount the file system after the network issue is addressed.

-   -  If the patch is uninstalled successfully, no further action is required.
+   -  If the mount is successful, no further action is required.
    -  If the problem persists, see the solution for cause 3.

 -  Cause 3: The DNS configuration of the server is incorrect.
-As a result, the domain name of the file system cannot be resolved, and the mounting fails.
+As a result, the domain name of the file system cannot be resolved, and the mount fails.

    #.
 Check the DNS configuration of the tenant and run the **cat /etc/resolv.conf** command.

       -  If the DNS has not been configured, configure it.
-For details about how to configure the DNS, see :ref:`Configuring DNS <sfs_01_0038>`.
+For details, see :ref:`Configuring DNS <sfs_01_0038>`.

       -  If the DNS has been configured, run the following command to check whether the DNS is correct: